mikkelme/Simula_SummerProject/README.md

          alt=""
          style="width:49%">
      <h5 align="center">
-    Fig.X - Multi caption
+    Fig.13 - Stokes pressure max variance (top row) and absolute Stokes normal flow on the interface (bottom row), both as a function of CSF-width for various interface wavelengths keeping amplitude $A = 1 \ \text{mm}$ (left column) and various interface amplitudes keeping wavelength $\lambda = 10 \ \text{mm}$ (right column).
+The complete data is available at {data_inner_negsines_λ.../data_inner_negsines_A...)/{ps_radial_var.txt,us_nflow.txt}, where the dot replaces the wavelength and ampltidue values.
     </h5>
 </p>

-We see mainly that a more extreme surface, low wavelength (high frequency) and high amplitude, gives raise to a less constant Stokes pressure profile and more normal flow though the interface.
-However, the only exception is the $\lambda = 1 \ \text{mm}$ simulation in figure (...).
-It seems that the small wavelength makes it *difficult* for the CSF to reach the bottom of the dimples, and the surface becomes pseudo flat.
-By looking at the velocity magnitude in figure (...) we see that there is not much flow in dimples in the 1 mm wavelength simulation compared to that of the default 10 mm wavelength.
+From figure $(13)$ we mainly observe that a more extreme interface modelling, low wavelength (high frequency) and high amplitude, gives raise to a less constant Stokes pressure profile and more normal flow though the interface.
+However, the only exception is the $\lambda = 1 \ \text{mm}$ case the top left subfigure of figure $(13)$.
+Here it seems like the small wavelength makes it *difficult* for the CSF to reach the bottom of the dimples, and the interface becomes pseudo flat.
+By looking at the velocity magnitude in figure $(14)$ we see that flow velocity is rather low in the dimples for the 1 mm wavelength case (left) compared to the that of the 10 mm wavelength in the default geometry (right).

-Considering the worst case scenario of the above simulations we hit a maximum deviation (pressure) around 0.3 \%.

 <p float>
     <img src="figures/MNS_10mm_us_heatmap.png"